 - Creating and maintaining a first-of-its-kind database with up-to-date information about public and private sector health care costs and utilization.

 - Conducting cutting edge research on health care costs and their drivers.

 - Providing fact-based, non-partisan insights on health care policy issues.

 The Institute’s initial work program will comprise two sets of activities:

 First, the Institute will produce a twice-yearly health care cost tracker report, demonstrating the primary drivers behind increasing health care costs.
-These regularly produced reports will contain timely information on aggregate trends for health care costs for commercial payers, the most recent data available for fee for service government payers, and will break out trends in inpatient hospital spending by unit prices for services, number of admissions, and intensity of admission.
+These regularly produced reports will contain timely information on aggregate trends for health care costs for commercial payers, the most recent data available for fee-for-service government payers, and will break out trends in inpatient hospital spending by unit prices for services, number of admissions, and intensity of admission.
 These reports will include cost trend data at a national aggregate level, with additional geographic information available over four or five regions.
-Data provided in the reports will be freely available online to the public, with access provided to more detailed background data tables that will be available for download.
+Data provided in the reports will be freely available online to the public.
+Access to more detailed background data tables will be provided and available for download.

-Second, the Institute will support/provide relevant data for topical research projects from independent researchers at leading universities, think tanks and other research organizations.
-The Institute expects such research projects to cover areas such as the effect of the recession on health care costs, or the impact of aging on health care costs.
+Second, the Institute will support/provide relevant data for topical research projects from independent researchers at leading universities, think tanks, and other research organizations.
+The Institute expects such research projects to cover areas akin to the effect of the recession on health care costs, or the impact of aging on health care costs.